add1ktion/holbertonschool-low_level_programming/more_malloc_free/README.md

-# C - Malloc, Free
+# C - More Malloc, Free

 - **[0-malloc_checked.c](./0-malloc_checked.c)** - Write a function that allocates memory using malloc.